-If the student is either unwilling or unable to meet with the faculty member within two weeks of notification, then the faculty member must submit the case to the Assistant Provost for Academic Services, who will refer it to the Honor Council.
+If the student is either unwilling or unable to meet with the faculty member within five insession school days then the faculty member must submit the case to the Assistant Provost for Academic Services, who will refer it to the Honor Council.
 The case will then be reviewed by a Hearing Board.